 When it comes to camping, what could be more important than your tent?
 You should make sure that your tent is comfortable and easy to pitch and put away.
-It’s particularly helpful to opt for a taller tent which allows you to stand up to your full height.
-Bending, stooping, or even crawling on hands and knees for a couple of days could leave you with some nasty back ache for weeks after your trip.
-Glow-in-the-dark guy ropes are a handy feature too, as they are less of a trip-hazard in the night.
+It’s particularly helpful to opt for a taller tent that allows you to stand up to your full height.
+Bending, stooping, or even crawling on hands and knees for a couple of days could leave you with some nasty backache for weeks after your trip.
+Glow-in-the-dark guy ropes are a handy feature too, as they are less of a trip hazard at night.
 Above all, make sure your tent is waterproof!
 Double-walled tents are the best choice here.
 You can buy tents online, but it’s a good idea to pick one up in person.
 Stores like Go Outdoors often pitch tents and display them on site, to give you a sense of scale.

 2. Sleep in Style

 We all know the importance of a good night’s sleep.
 That’s why it’s so important to find the best sleeping arrangement for your camping trip.
 You might struggle to get comfortable with just a thin foam sleeping mat and sleeping bag.
 Instead, we would advise opting for a foldaway camping bed, air mattress, or even both.
 Similarly to choosing a tent, you should consider the height of your camping bed, as it might be difficult to get in and out of a bed that is particularly low to the ground.

 Some of the best options for older campers include double-height air mattresses – many of which come with built-in pumps.
 Lots of campers swear by the combination of a foldaway camping bed and a self-inflating sleeping mat on top.
 There are a few things to consider here: how you would pump up an inflatable air mattress, how much space you have in your car and tent for bulkier foldaway beds, and how much you are willing to spend.
 However, if you are willing to shop around, you can usually find a bargain or two!